athomasliz/Notesaurus/docs/java/core.md

     public static void main(String... args)
     final public static void main(String... args)
     ```
-    - public is an access modifier.
+    - `public` is an access modifier.
-    - static as no object is created.
+    - `static` is used as no object need to be created to execute the program.
-    - ... are called `varargs` variable argument lists.
+    - `...` is called `varargs` variable argument lists.
-1. Compile and execute as follow:
+1. Compile and run the program with command below:
     ```
     javac Test.java
     java Test
     ```
 1. File must have extention .java.
-1. The result of compilation is .class file, which is bytecode.
+1. The result of compilation is .class file, i.e. bytecode.
-1. Shortcut for single file source code.
+1. Shortcut for running single file source code.
     ```
     java Test.java
     ```
-    - Skip explicit compilation steps.
+    - Skip explicit compilation step.
     - This feature is called **launching single-file source code** programs.
     - This feature is designed for when your program is one file.
-### Packages and Imports
+### Package and Import
-1. Packages is the logical grouping for classes.
+1. Package is the logical grouping for classes.
-1. Package name are hierarchical, separated by period (.).
+1. Package name is hierarchical, separated by period ( . ).
+    ```java
+    package org.irushu;
+    ```
 1. Directory structure is related to the package name.
-1. Import statement tells Java which package to look in for classes.
+1. Import statement tells which package to look in for classes.
+    ```java
+    import org.irushu.MyClass;
+    ```
-1. You can import all the classes of package with wildcard *.
+1. Use **wildcard** to import all the classes of a package.
+    ```java
+    import org.irushu.*;
+    ```
 1. Wildcard can help shorten import list.
 1. Importing a lot of classes will not slow down execution time.
-1. Below are limitations for import.
+1. Below are limitations for import statements.
-    - wildcard can only match class names, but not directory / paths.
+    - Wildcard can only match class names, but it cannot match directories or subdirectories.
     - There can only be 1 wildcard, and it must be placed at the end.
-    - Import can only be used to match class names, not methods.
+    - Import statement can only be used to match class names.
+It cannot match methods or fields.
 1. Naming conflicts
     - Class names don't have to be unique across all of Java.
     - The class name you imported are therefore can be found in multiple places.